03

 And it broke my heart further.
 My father's eyes were dark, he never cried.
 Never once. but he could cry anytime now.

-Then came the knock on door .
+Then came the knock on the door .

 My supposed to be In laws barged inside.

-The entire Oberoi Family.
+The entire Oberoi Clan .

 I hated it.

-Dadaji broke the long streched silence
+Dadaji broke the long stretched silence

-"Beta, Aarohi beta.
-I am sorry -" someone cut him off "don't.
+"don't.
 Don't apologise Mr Oberoi.
 The apology won't fix anything!!"
 My uncle burst in.
-His voice was harsh, striking.
+His voice was harsh and striking.

 "You have wronged our child.
 How are we supposed to accept an apology when it won't fix a thing" My mother adds in, her voice was shaky.

 "No apologies could fix this .
 Aditya has broken something so fragile.
 Trust.
-And am ashamed" Now, Aditya's Father said.
+And I am ashamed" Now, Aditya's Father said.

 "How..???"
 I ask finally.

 "Vishal you can't say that.
-Our son-" Chachi ji tries to ask but is cut by Chachaji again.
+Our son-"

 "That is the only way it can be fixed.
 My son will replace it.
 He will marry you"

 "We know.
 But it's the only way to save her honour.
 To save this family image.
-And mostly to save her from the hell which will haunt her entire life if this comes out."
+And mostly to save her from hell which will haunt her entire life if this comes out."
 Dadaji sounds calm.
 Composed.

 Determined to prove his point.